-For Faculty: Classifying a Course for Women's & Gender Studies
+For Faculty: Classifying a Course for Women's, Gender, and Sexuality Studies

-Faculty who wish to have a course included in the Women’s and Gender Studies Minor must demonstrate that it fits the Women’s and Gender Studies course criteria by submitting a course proposal or current syllabus and bibliography, and other material such as assignments, readings, and so on.
+Faculty who wish to have a course included in the Women's, Gender, and Sexuality Studies Minor must demonstrate that it fits the Women's, Gender, and Sexuality Studies course criteria by submitting a course proposal or current syllabus and bibliography, and other material such as assignments, readings, and so on.

 - The course title and content should reflect awareness of the importance of gender in structuring human social life and in framing scholarly analysis.

-- Course content, assignments and readings should demonstrate competence in the discipline of Women’s and Gender Studies.
+- Course content, assignments and readings should demonstrate competence in the discipline of Women's, Gender, and Sexuality Studies.

 - Books and articles by recognized feminist scholars should be used.